haxiomic/dts2hx/ROADMAP.md

 - Issue: jquery sizzle dependency, generates sizzle files within jquery library
 	- Solution: don't generate types for external modules
+	- This is probably the same problem in react-dom, but here we get unexpectedly `@jsInaccessible`

 - Issue: struct/function formatting problems in Typescript.hx